These 5 Terrible Poker Lessons From "Rounders" Didn't Age Well

 5 Terrible Poker Lessons From Rounders - Final Thoughts

-Sure, it fails to deliver any advanced modern poker strategy, but it is a Hollywood movie after all.
+Now sure, Rounders fails to deliver much of any advanced modern poker strategy, but it is a Hollywood movie after all.

 It’s fun and entertaining to watch, and even though I riff on Matt Damon a lot, I still personally thoroughly enjoy the movie.